top of page

 Both renditions of the story took place at the same location.

-The question becomes, what did God actually command Moses to do?
+The question arises: what exactly did God command Moses to do?

 Verse one states they were camped at Rephidim.

-Moses was instructed to go to the rock at Mt.
-Horeb.
+Moses was instructed to go to the rock at Mount Horeb.

 The Bible states that this place became known as Meribah.